Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_tutorial_nar.md

 ### Implementing simple regulation in CellBlender

 In this tutorial, we will compare simple against negative autoregulation using a particle-based simulation in CellBlender.
 We will start with simple regulation; first, load your `CellBlender_Tutorial_Template.blend` file from the [Random Walk Tutorial](../prologue/tutorial-random-walk).
 Save this file as `NAR_comparison.blend`.
 You may also download the completed tutorial files <a href="../tutorials/NAR_compare_unequal.blend" download="NAR_compare_unequal.blend">here</a>.

 Then go to `CellBlender > Molecules` and create the following molecules:

 ![image-center](../assets/images/motifs_norm1.png){: .align-center}

-1. Click on the `+` button.
+1. Click the `+` button.
 2. Select a color (such as yellow).
 3. Name the molecule `Y1`.
 4. Select the molecule type as `Surface Molecule`.